What Is the Difference Between Mechanical and Chemical Weathering?

 Introduction to Weathering

 Weathering occurs when rocks are exposed to environmental factors like water, air, temperature fluctuations, and biological activity.
-It is broadly categorized into two types: mechanical weathering (physical disintegration) and chemical weathering (chemical alteration).
-Both processes work together to transform solid rock into sediment or soil, but they differ in how they achieve this transformation That's the part that actually makes a difference..
+That's why it is broadly categorized into two types: mechanical weathering (physical disintegration) and chemical weathering (chemical alteration).
+Both processes work together to transform solid rock into sediment or soil, but they differ in how they achieve this transformation Small thing, real impact..

 Mechanical Weathering: Physical Breakdown Without Chemical Change